dojo/docs/dijit/layout.rst

           </tr>
         </table>

-Note that in this scenario, there's no scrollbar on the browser window itself, but if any pane is too small to display all the text it contains then it gets a scroll bar.

-Layout like above can be done using tables or fancy CSS (see recent `A List Apart article <http://www.alistapart.com/articles/conflictingabsolutepositions>`_ about CSS sizing), but that technique has it's limits... it doesn't allow things like tabs or accordions or split containers where the user can adjust the size of each pane.
+However, that technique has it's limits... it doesn't allow things like tabs or accordions or split containers where the user can adjust the size of each pane.

 Dijit Layout
 ------------

 Dijit has a number of layout widgets which can be combined in a hierarchy to achieve that.
 Every layout widget contains a list of other layout widgets, except for the "leaf" nodes in the hierarchy, which are typically ContentPanes.

+You typically start off the page using a BorderContainer, like this, to split the screen into sections:

 .. cv-compound::